DonAlex1/GMDPrivateServer/README.md

 Required version of PHP: 5.4+

+Need a mail to be used by the server to send emails for register accounts, change usernames, change passwords, activate accounts, etc...

 ### Setup
 1) Upload the files on a webserver.
 2) Edit connection.php (config/connection.php) with the requeried information.